ENSP-AI-Mentoring/UbuntU/README.md

 # Ubuntu

-This GitHub Actions workflow named "Pick_some_member" is designed to select random members for certain activities based on specified criteria.
+This GitHub Actions workflow is designed to select random members for certain activities based on specified criteria.
 It runs automatically on a schedule and can also be triggered manually.

 ## Scheduled Execution